A relationship milestone: 9 questions to ask before moving in with your partner

 That’s real love!

-But just to be sure, here are some things to chat about to ensure you’re on the same page.
+But just to be sure, here are some things to chat about to ensure you’re on the same page before moving in with your partner.

 1 .How will you divide household tasks?